JTMTCVPA Guidelines for Tenure and Promotion

 - General Procedural Issues.

 Teaching includes an up-to-date knowledge of one's discipline.
 Evaluation of teaching shall include effectiveness of course content and delivery, student learning outcomes, and demonstration of an up-to-date knowledge of one's the candidate's discipline.
 In some instances, teaching may be indirect, primarily in support of student learning activities.
 Faculty members also influence teaching by designing courses and curricula.
 Textbooks, articles and other contributions to creative pedagogy, and innovative instructional material, including documentation related to service-learning outcomes, may be considered contributions to teaching.
 Leading students on studies abroad is another contribution to teaching.
-In addition, faculty members influence teaching in less tangible, but no less decisive, ways through such activities as counseling students and interacting with colleagues.
+In addition, faculty members influence teaching in less tangible, but no less decisive, ways through such activities as counseling students.

-Evidence of effective teaching should be included in the dossiers of faculty members being recommended for promotion and tenure.
+Detailed and specific evidence of effective teaching shall be included in the dossiers of faculty members being recommended for promotion and tenure.
 Each department is to apply its documented procedures for peer evaluations of teaching to each tenure-track faculty member at least annually.
 Candidates for promotion should also be provided peer evaluations of teaching in, at latest, the semester prior to application for promotion.
-Evidence in the dossier should be limited to a one-page summary per year of student evaluations (qualitative and quantitative together) for each year of service since appointment or previous promotion; depending on unit practices, include only 5-year peer summary of teaching effectiveness, and provide a cross reference to the section containing annual peer evaluations of teaching (location varies according to school).
+Evidence in the dossier should be limited to a one-page summary of peer evaluations and student evaluations for each year of service since appointment or previous promotion.
+Depending on schools' individual practices, include only 5-year peer summary of teaching effectiveness, and provide a cross reference to the section containing annual peer evaluations of teaching (location varies according to school).
 The division head, in consultation with the candidate, shall provide the summary of teaching effectiveness, including involvement in graduate education, as applicable.
 Faculty colleagues should be asked to evaluate the objectives, methods, and materials of courses designed and/or taught by the individual as part of summative peer evaluation.
 Evaluation can also include evidence concerning the continuing performance of students taught by the candidate.
 Charts, graphs, portfolios, and other data may be included in appendices and subsequently removed by the dean before submission to the Provost / Senior Vice President.

 - Scholarship: Research and Creative Activity

 Faculty are expected to contribute directly to the enhancement and expansion of Texas Tech University's research and creative scholarship.
-Research and creative activity are functions that serve to advance the discipline or the state of the art.
-Evidence of research and creative activity includes, inter alia, written publications, non-print presentations, funded grant applications and reports, patents and other intellectual property, curatorships, and artistic productions and performances.
+Research and creative activity serve to advance the discipline or the state of the art.
+Evidence of research and creative activity includes, print or electronic publications, non-print presentations, funded grant applications and reports, patents and other intellectual property, curatorships, and artistic productions and performances.
 Textbooks and innovative instructional materials having significant value beyond this campus may be considered contributions to research and creative activity.

 - Professional Service and Outreach.